sumtxt/picnic/data.md

 ---

 <div class="container">
 <p>The table below shows the number of retrieved articles without a filter tag for the last two months and across all journals.
-For the complete dataset covering all weeks since the launch on 2024-08-23, click here: [stats.csv](./_data/stats.csv)</p>
+For the complete dataset covering all weeks since the launch on 2024-08-23, click here: <a href="./json/stats.csv">stats.csv</a></p>

 {% assign table_rows = site.data.stats %}